astronomer/docs/software/import-idp-groups.md

 :::

-To make it so that users can join Astronomer Software and be assigned roles only through Teams, add the following to your `config.yaml` file:
+To provide user access to Astronomer Software and limit role assignment to Teams, add the following entry to your `config.yaml` file:

 ```yaml
 astronomer: